Volunteer Experience on Google Reviews Ratings

 UNFORGETTABLE MOMENTS IN LUANGPRABANG

-THING TO DO
+THINGS TO DO

 Surrounded by the tropical forests of northern Laos, the ancient capital of Luang Prabang exudes a captivating beauty and tranquility, even on cloudy, rainy days during the wet season.
 The rainy season in Luang Prabang usually lasts from May to October.
 During this time, the weather in the ancient capital of Luang Prabang is often cool but also quite humid, with a lot of rain.
 Thanks to this, the landscapes become even more lush and green.
 Although days can be both sunny and rainy, there are still many interesting activities for visitors to enjoy in the peaceful Luang Prabang.